-Neonatal Temperature (also included in the EiC measures) The national SPSP MCQIC measure to improve outcomes and reduce inequalities in outcomes by providing a safe, high quality care experience for all infants and families across neonatal care settings in Scotland, includes reducing harm from unrecognised clinical deterioration including Hypothermia.
+Neonatal Temperature (also included in the EiC measures)

+The national SPSP measure to improve outcomes and reduce inequalities in outcomes by providing a safe, high quality care experience for all infants and families across neonatal care settings in Scotland, includes reducing harm from unrecognised clinical deterioration including Hypothermia.

 Recording the baby's temperature is one of the processes measured which informs reducing the rate of hypothermic infants.
 Recording the temperature should be carried out within 1 hour of admission to the neonatal unit.

 Since February 2018.
-The documented recording of the baby's temperature has always been above the target achievement of >95%.
-100% is observed most of the time.
+The documented recording of the baby's temperature has always been above the target achievement of \geq 95%, with the exception of October and November 2022, however, having reviewed this data, this could have been an issue with where the data was recorded as opposed to was it recorded.
+100% is observed in most occasions.